Ananias and Sapphira Victims of Power

 The basics of this essay is condensed into a lesson for Volume III of my Thirty Day Spiritual Growth Workbook Series.
 In the workbook questions and writing space is supplied.

-I began teaching this understanding of Acts 4:32-5:11 in 2002 and first published the idea in my book Interpretive Adventures in 2011.
+I began teaching this understanding of the Ananias and Sapphira story in 2002 and first published the idea in my book Interpretive Adventures in 2011.

 THE ARROGANCE OF POWER AND THE GRACE OF GOD

 Throughout Christian history is the shameful display of power that took the lives of others for various reasons.
 Humility is essential for anyone in a position of power.
 The humility we read of and see lived in the stories of Jesus is to mark our lives.
 Our minds are to be like the Lord who humbled himself and refused to exercise any kind of power that would harm another human being.
-The story of Ananias and Sapphira has evaded commentators throughout Christian history.
-I believe my literary reading is true to the intent of the author and the meaning of the text.
+The violent story of Ananias and Sapphira has evaded commentators throughout Christian history.
+I believe my literary reading is true to the intent of the author, the meaning of the text and demonstrates theological continuity within the corpus of scripture (particularly the NT).
 My book, ‘Interpretive Adventures: Subversive Readings in a Missional School’ contains a similar study of this story.

 Problems in Paradise

 This particular story reflects the failed character development of the apostles.
-The first indicator is their allowing Barnabas to lay money at their feet as though they were greater than others.
+The first indicator is their allowing the believers to lay money at their feet as though they were greater than others.
+This act led to the killing of the couple who were carried away with the ‘crowd like response’ of the believers.
+Even Barnabas (Paul’s future traveling companion) was carried away in exalting Peter and the disciples.
+This is the first mention of Barnabas in Acts.

 Acts 4:37 He sold a field that belonged to him, then brought the money, and laid it at the apostles’ feet.